Practical Safety Measures Everyone Should Know

 Why Biohazards Demand Our Attention

-Biohazards, also known as biological hazards, include any biological substances that can threaten the health of humans, animals, or even entire ecosystems.
+In the context of biohazards, understanding biological risks is essential for effective safety management and prevention.
 A biological hazard is any substance of biological origin that poses a threat to living organisms, while a biological agent is an organism such as a bacterium, virus, parasite, or fungus that can cause disease.
 These hazards originate from substances of biological origin, produced by living organisms such as plants, bacteria, insects, or animals.
-These hazards include bacteria, viruses, fungi, and parasites capable of causing disease or harm.
+These hazards include bacteria, viruses, fungi, parasites, and infectious materials capable of causing disease or harm.
+The chain of infection provides insight into how biological hazards spread.
+Airborne particles can carry microorganisms or toxins, posing inhalation risks in certain environments.

 Common Types of Biohazards